Bus Accident Lawyers

-Bus accident lawyers represent victims in New York who are injured by negligent bus drivers and staff, and help them collect compensation for all related damages, pain, and suffering.
+Bus accident lawyers represent victims in New York, New Jersey and Chicago, IL who are injured by negligent bus drivers and staff, and help them collect compensation for all related damages, pain, and suffering.
 These victims include pedestrians struck by busses, bus passengers, drivers and passengers in other vehicles that are hit by busses, and people waiting to be picked up by a bus or attempting to exit the bus.

 Bus accident attorneys use their skills and expertise to maximize their clients’ settlement amounts, ensure they’re compensated to the fullest extent for all related damages, and guide their clients through the legal process.